 “We all know about the crisis at hand and, while, I am happy to have that conversation,” Woody tells me that she is fully content in stepping off of the proverbial soapbox and providing real solutions.
 “Stop yelling at each other.
 (Like) here.
 Would you like this cup that you can take on your daily commute?
 Can I provide you with this jar to refill your baking soda?”
 Woody now has the platform, or home base, if you will, to provide real follow-throughs to the (important) questions, such as, “what can I do to be a (more) responsible consumer for that day-to-day item?”
 Very much so solution-oriented, Woody is not concerned that someone may ‘rip off’ her concept.
 She is open to being the catalyst that is shure to make our community more better.

-Now calling Camp North End home, Woody is a welcomed, shure to be main-stay, shop that is truly being instrumental in “the movement”.
+Formerly calling Camp North End home, Woody is a welcomed, shure to be main-stay, shop that is truly being instrumental in “the movement”.
 Most venue owners can only boast dedicating one corner of their store toward “the way”.
 That’s okay, you don’t have to go full-eco.
 Do your part, no matter how small the contribution, and luckily, you have just now fallen upon a concept that is fully engrossed in the idea of economic and environmental accountability.
 She is not there to judge, nor shove any unsolicited education down your gullet.
 She long stepped off of her above aforementioned proverbial soapbox and is ready to present legitimate alternatives to things she used to b*tch about.
-Ready to bring back the permanent razor, calling it “the last one you will ever own”, and prepared to refill your lotions milkman-style, Woody has an Airstream, readying herself to stay put long enough for you to buy into this “environmental obsession” that my mom’s favourite TV station is referring to as a fad.
+Ready to bring back the permanent razor, calling it “the last one you will ever own”, and prepared to refill your lotions milkman-style, Woody is readying herself to stay put long enough for you to buy into this “environmental obsession” that my mom’s favourite TV station is referring to as a fad.

 “The goal is for the consumer to begin sourcing better options.
 We no longer need to rely on single use items”, Woody tells me.
 Unafraid that someone will ‘rip off’ her idea, she is just delighted to be here laying down roots long enough to make them take on their organic destiny.